 The home network enables multiple devices e.g. PCs,tablets etc to connect to each other, and also to connect to the internet.

-In this tutorial we look at how you can build and setup a home or small office network and connect it to the Internet.
+In this tutorial you will learn how you to build and setup a home or small office network and connect it to the Internet.

 Choosing a Wired or Wireless Network

 Early (pre 2008) home networks were predominately wired networks.

 Wired networks use Ethernet over UTP cable and tend to be faster than wireless networks, which is an important consideration if you are a gamer.
 The diagram below shows a simple wired home network with a switch and router.

 Wired Network Advantages